 What is that leg funk that can "grow" on the hind legs?
 Usually seen on the front of the cannon bone of the hind leg, it's also known as stud crud.
+Some folks know this as "urine scald" which is certainly possible for geldings and stallions but very unlikely.
 It's not itchy for your horse, and it's very common.

 Stud crud, or cannon keratosis, is a skin condition caused by the horse's own glands in the skin.
 It manifests itself in a waxy paste that sort of glues the hair to it.
 It is not fungus, bacteria, scratches, or caused from urine.
 It's a case of seborrhea (think flaky and scaly), and it can be primary or secondary.
 Primary (which is stud crud) is what you find on the hind legs, and isn't associated with another infection.
 Secondary seborrhea is associated with a skin infection, a nutrient deficiency, liver disease, and a few other things.
 It can also be associated with oily or dry skin.